bottlesdevs/Bottles/README.md

 sudo ninja install
 ```

+## Common issues
+**Getting a KeyError after an update.**
+It could be caused by a change in the bottle configuration (a know bug
+in beta).
+Try [this](https://github.com/bottlesdevs/Bottles/issues/53) fix.

 ## Why a new application? :baby:
 Bottles was born in 2017 as a personal need.
 I needed a practical way to manage my wineprefixes.
 I hate the idea of using applications that install me a version of wine for each application and